Eskinder Nega: 2018–2020: Release, further arrests and release again

 In September 2019, Eskinder Nega founded Balderas for True Democracy Party.

 On 25 April 2020, Eskinder was once again arrested by Addis Ababa Police on grounds that are yet to be specified but released the same day.
 On 30 June 2020, he was arrested again during the Hachalu Hundessa riots for inciting violence and chaos.

-On 7 January 2022, during Ethiopian Christmas, Eskinder Nega has been freed after one and half year in prison.
+On 7 January 2022, during Orthodox Christmas, Eskinder Nega has been freed after one and half year in prison.

 On 20 April 2022, Eskinder and other members of Balderas for True Democracy Party were arrested in Arba Minch town while the party was gathering signatures to expand their party to other areas outside of Addis Ababa.

+2023–present: Leading Fano insurgency

+Nega is currently the leader of the Amhara People's Army faction of the Fano insurgency which is fighting against the government in the Amhara region.
+During the summer of 2024, an attempt to integrate Fano forces under a single leadership was made and Nega was named head of the organization.
+However his leadership was rejected by several factions within Fano, and as of August 2024 no unified leadership had been established for the group.